davidally/POST.it/README.md

 ## Hosted at: http://davidally.pythonanywhere.com/

 ## Possible Bugs
 1) Login may require you to copy and paste your information to log in rather than type.
+This doesn't always happen but if it does, this is the fix.

 ## About POST.it